Traditional Roast Turkey with Pork, Sage and Onion Stuffing

 You can also see Delia's Last 36 hours, her timed countdown to make sure you serve a perfect Christmas lunch

 This recipe is from Delia's Happy Christmas.
-Serves 10-12
+Serves 10-12.
+Scroll down to Ask Lindsey to see questions she has answered on this recipe

 Before you start, please bear in mind that it is important to take the turkey out of the fridge last thing on Christmas Eve to allow it to come to room temperature so that it heats up immediately you put it in the oven.